Magpie007/MATLAB/README.md

 [5] Applied Numerical Methods with MATLAB for Engineers and Scientists,
     Author: Steven C. Chapra,
     ISBN: 978-0-07-339796-2

+# Optimization - The Schematic Algorithm
+- What is the starting point?
+- How to choose the descent direction?
+- What stepsize should be taken?
+- What is the stopping criteria?

 # MATLAB - Optimization Toolbox